top of page

 manual intervention, ensuring consistent adherence to least privilege policies.

-A healthcare provider leveraging CloudGate PIAM cut offboarding time by 70%, significantly reducing the risk of lingering access credentials.
+Example: A healthcare provider using CloudGate PIAM cut offboarding time by 70%, reducing lingering credential risks.

-Use Cases: Zero Trust and PIAM in Action at Healthcare Facilities
+Use Cases: PIAM Enabling Zero Trust in Healthcare Facilities

 Business Benefits of Implementing PIAM for Zero Trust Security

-• Automated identity lifecycle management reduces manual workload for HR and security teams.
+• Automated identity lifecycle management reduces manual workload for HR, IT, and security teams.

 Case Study: A National Healthcare System Adopts PIAM to Enable Zero Trust